 While Babs has taken the Cloth from concept to market, we are now itching to explore how the Fibershed model can be applied in the South West to facilitate the joining of more dots, the creation of more bioregional products, and the re-building of a healthy, resilient, local textile economy.

-PLEASE follow us on Facebook get in touch if the concept is one that resonates with you.
+PLEASE follow us on Facebook and get in touch via our website if the concept is one that resonates with you.
 In the South West we are lucky enough to have fibre producers, dyers, spinners and mills; imagine what we could do if we all started to work together.